matloff/TidyverseSkeptic/README.md

 There has been no study of this claim.
-Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am productive in R!" -- which says nothing at all about the teachability of base-R.  (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)
+Advocates often provide testimonials from students like "I learned R using Tidyverse, and now am productive in R!" -- which says nothing at all about the teachability of base-R in comparison.
+(It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

 I think the perceived success is psychological.
 There is a Bandwagon Effect at work, and even a hint of cult-like behavior.
-I've even seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.
+I've seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.